serverless/event-gateway/examples/crm-service/README.md

 In this example, let's complete the story by emitting `user.created` events from our Users service.
 The easiest way to emit an event is to use the [`event-gateway-sdk`](https://github.com/serverless/event-gateway-sdk) for Node.

-To use the SDK, you'll create an Event Gateway client configured for your space, then emit an event with the event name and payload to send.
+To use the SDK, you'll create an Event Gateway client configured for your application, then emit an event with the event name and payload to send.

 The `emit.js` file shows how you could use the SDK in your application: